esrf-bliss/Lima-camera-adsc/doc/index.rst

 .. _camera-adsc:

-Adsc camera
+ADSC camera
 -----------

 .. image:: adsc.jpg

 Introduction
 ````````````
-ADSC : Area Detector System Corporation
+ADSC stands for Area Detector System Corporation.

-The Lima module has been tested only with the 315r model:
+.. note:: The Lima module has been tested only with the 315r model.

 Prerequisite
 ````````````
-2 programs have to be running on the ADSC server: ccd_image_gather and det_api_workstation
+2 programs have to be running on the ADSC server:

+ - ``ccd_image_gather``
+ - ``det_api_workstation``

 Initialisation and Capabilities
 ````````````````````````````````